-Professional office use is intended is to include uses similar to those permitted in the current B-1 zoning classification.
-However, a permitted use (8) of the current B-1 zoning classification authorizes additional uses in planned developments.
-It should be eliminated or clarified insofar as it would apply to offices in a Planned Development Area in that the intent of this Comprehensive Plan is to specify the more intensive uses permitted in each Planned Development Area.
-The current B-1 zoning classification also includes a permitted use (7) that would permit some retail activity.
+Professional office use is intended to include uses similar to those permitted in the current B-1 zoning classification and could be included in a Planned Development.
+However, clarification is needed as the intent of this Comprehensive Plan is to specify the more intensive uses permitted in each Planned Development Area.
+The current B-1 zoning classification also permits some retail activity.
 Consideration should be given to clarifying this provision in order to assure that it is not used to place a predominant retail use in a portion of a development not designated for retail use.